 split decision tree

-• Parent and Child Node: A node that gets divided into sub-nodes is known as Parent Node, and these sub-nodes are known as Child Nodes.
-Since a node can be divided into multiple sub-nodes, it can act as a parent node of numerous child nodes.
+• Parent and Child Node: When a node divides into sub-nodes, it becomes the Parent Node, and the sub-nodes become Child Nodes.
+A node can divide into multiple sub-nodes, acting as the parent of several child nodes.

 • Root Node: The topmost node of a decision tree.
 It does not have any parent node.
 It represents the entire population or sample.